danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 ### Multiple parameters

-Our pipe can accept multiple parameters.
+We can build our pipe to accept multiple parameters.
 To add multiple parameters in the template, we separate them using a colon (`:`).

 ##### file-fiewer.component.html